github-bowen/BUAA-Python-GUI/README.md

 ## 0. Run

-Clone the project from the github repository (only branch `main` is needed):
+Clone the project from the github repository (only branch `main` is needed), or download the latest version from [Release](https://github.com/NormalLLer/BUAA-Python-GUI/releases):

 ```shell
 git clone -b main --single-branch https://github.com/NormalLLer/BUAA-Python-GUI.git